If you want lots of online reviews, you’ll need to use every tool at your disposal to get them.

 Resist the urge.
 Printables are helpful.
 They’re no substitute for asking in person.
 They’re no substitute for automated review reminders.
 They’re certainly no substitute for responding to every review you get.

 It’s one part of a strategy, not the whole of your strategy.
-Take advantage of the tool, enjoy the new reviews it generates, and keep consciously working to gather more.
+Take advantage of the tool with email review requests, enjoy the new reviews it generates, and keep consciously working to gather more.
 The day you look up to realize you’re one of the most popular locations in town because your business has hundreds, or even thousands of reviews, weathering the slight discomfort will be totally worth it.